domosekai/domosekai.github.io/sstp/privacy.md

 **Service Providers**

 We do not employ any third-party companies and individuals as Service Providers.

+UDP acceleration function (SoftEther VPN only) may obtain your external IP address from public STUN servers operated by Google.
+The address information is then sent to your designated VPN server to establish direct UDP connections.
+During the process no personal information is sent to Google, except that the IP address may be logged by Google according to its internal policy.

 **Children’s Privacy**